VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FACE_DETECTION_SETUP_GUIDE.md

 # 🔐 Face Detection Security - Step-by-Step Setup Guide

 ## Overview
-Your VATSAL system includes **professional-grade biometric face authentication** using OpenCV and machine learning.
+Your BOI system includes **professional-grade biometric face authentication** using OpenCV and machine learning.
 This guide will walk you through setting it up.

 ---